 Leach off of their internet.
 Easy.
 Most people have unlimited data plans anyways.

 If you don’t have a friend, then… well, welcome to the club.

 Personally, I recommend getting a sim card at the airport because to get it out of the way.

 And that should answer your question about how to buy a sim card in Taiwan.

-Hope to see you chugging beer on the street in front of 711 soon!
+Hope to see you chugging beer in front of 711 soon!